StoneCo (NASDAQ:STNE) Price Target Raised to $68.00

-StoneCo (NASDAQ:STNE) had its target price raised by Bank of America from $61.00 to $68.00 in a research note issued to investors on Wednesday, Analyst Ratings Network reports.
+StoneCo (NASDAQ:STNE) had its price objective boosted by Bank of America from $61.00 to $68.00 in a research note issued to investors on Wednesday morning, AR Network reports.
 Bank of America currently has a neutral rating on the stock.

-A number of other brokerages have also recently weighed in on STNE.
-Citigroup started coverage on StoneCo in a report on Friday, August 14th.
-They issued a buy rating and a $58.00 target price on the stock.
-Zacks Investment Research cut StoneCo from a hold rating to a sell rating in a research note on Wednesday, October 28th.
-UBS Group cut StoneCo from a buy rating to a neutral rating and boosted their price objective for the stock from $46.00 to $54.00 in a research note on Wednesday, August 26th.
-Evercore ISI upgraded StoneCo from an in-line rating to an outperform rating in a research note on Thursday, August 13th.
-Finally, The Goldman Sachs Group boosted their price objective on StoneCo from $32.00 to $52.00 and gave the stock a buy rating in a research note on Monday, July 27th.
+Several other research firms have also recently commented on STNE.
+140166 raised StoneCo from a neutral rating to a positive rating and increased their price target for the company from $50.00 to $68.00 in a report on Friday, October 23rd.
+Citigroup began coverage on StoneCo in a report on Friday, August 14th.
+They issued a buy rating and a $58.00 price target for the company.
+UBS Group cut StoneCo from a buy rating to a neutral rating and increased their price target for the company from $46.00 to $54.00 in a report on Wednesday, August 26th.
+Zacks Investment Research cut StoneCo from a hold rating to a sell rating in a report on Wednesday, October 28th.
+Finally, The Goldman Sachs Group increased their price target on StoneCo from $32.00 to $52.00 and gave the company a buy rating in a report on Monday, July 27th.
 They noted that the move was a valuation call.
-One research analyst has rated the stock with a sell rating, five have issued a hold rating, seven have assigned a buy rating and one has assigned a strong buy rating to the company.
-StoneCo currently has an average rating of Buy and an average target price of $51.45.
+One analyst has rated the stock with a sell rating, five have assigned a hold rating, seven have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
+The stock presently has a consensus rating of Buy and a consensus target price of $51.45.

 StoneCo Ltd. provides financial technology solutions to clients and integrated partners to conduct electronic commerce across in-store, online, and mobile channels in Brazil.
 It distributes its solutions, principally through proprietary Stone Hubs, which offer hyper-local sales and services; and technology and solutions to digital merchants through sales and technical personnel and software vendors, as well as sells solutions to brick-and-mortar and digital merchants through sales team.